ericrsmith35/Lightning-Components/src/aura/ersQuickActionButton/README.md

 ## Using the Component

-You can use this Lightning Component on a Page, in a Tab or as a Quick Action.
-Some of the parameters are required and some are optional.
+You can use this Lightning Component on a Record Page.

 ### Parameters